MartinRovang/nnUNet_MedSeg/documentation/training.md

 - `FOLD`: Specifies the training fold (maximum of 5 folds).
 Use "all" to train on every fold for a robust model. (**default value**: all)
 - `IMAGE_EXTENSION`: Default is `.nii.gz`.
 Modify if using a different image extension.

 **Note**: Default values are in place for all parameters and will be employed if a user omits specific arguments.
 Training caps at 10,000 epochs.
 However, to ensure efficiency, a time parameter is introduced.
-Default training duration is set at one hour.
 If time elapses during an ongoing epoch, the epoch will finalize before terminating the training process.